Shelby Foote: Early life

+Foote was raised in his father's Episcopal faith.
+He also sometimes attended synagogue as a child, but says he "never felt Jewish."

+Foote moved frequently as his father was promoted within Armour and Company, living in Greenville, Jackson, and Vicksburg, Mississippi; Pensacola, Florida; and Mobile, Alabama.
+When Foote was five, his father died in Mobile, and his mother moved them back to Greenville.
+When Foote was 15 years old, he began lifelong friendships with Walker Percy and his brothers.
+Foote and Percy influenced each other greatly.
+Additional influences on Foote's writing were Tacitus, Thucydides, Gibbon and Proust.

-Foote edited The Pica, the student newspaper of Greenville High School, and frequently used the paper to lampoon the school's principal.
-In 1935, Foote applied to the University of North Carolina at Chapel Hill, hoping to join with the older Percy boys, but was initially denied admission because of an unfavorable recommendation from his high school principal.
-He presented himself for admission anyway, and as result of a round of admissions tests, he was accepted.
+At Greenville High School, Foote edited the student newspaper, The Pica, and frequently used it to lampoon the school's principal, who in turn exacted revenge by recommending that the University of North Carolina at Chapel Hill not admit Foote in 1935.
+Foote was able to gain admission only by passing a round of admission tests.

-In 1936 he was initiated in the Alpha Delta chapter of the Alpha Tau Omega fraternity.
-Interested more in the process of learning than in earning a degree, Foote was not a model student.
-He often skipped class to explore the library, and once he even spent the night among the shelves.
-He also began contributing pieces of fiction to Carolina Magazine, UNC's award-winning literary journal.
-Foote returned to Greenville in 1937, where he worked in construction and for a local newspaper, The Delta Democrat Times.
-Around this time, he began to work on his first novel.
-Foote's Jewish heritage led him to experience discrimination at Chapel Hill, an experience that led to his later support for the Civil Rights Movement.
+In 1936, Foote was initiated in the Alpha Delta chapter of the Alpha Tau Omega fraternity.
+He often skipped class to explore the library, even spending a night among the shelves.
+He began contributing pieces of fiction to Carolina Magazine, UNC's award-winning literary journal.
+Foote returned to Greenville in 1937, where he worked in construction and for a local newspaper, the Delta Democrat Times.
+During Foote's time at Chapel Hill, his Jewish heritage led to discrimination, an experience that bolstered his later support for the Civil Rights Movement.

-In 1940 Foote joined the Mississippi National Guard and was commissioned as captain of artillery.
-After being transferred from one stateside base to another, his battalion was deployed to Northern Ireland in 1943.
-The following year, Foote was charged with falsifying a government document relating to the check-in of a motor pool vehicle he had borrowed to visit a girlfriend in Belfast, Teresa Lavery—later his first wife—who lived two miles beyond the official military limits.
-He was court-martialed and dismissed from the army.
-Foote and Lavery divorced while she was living with his mother in New Orleans, after he sent her to the U.S. on a warship convoy.
-After the war, Lavery married Kermit Beahan, the Nagasaki atomic bomb bombardier, in Roswell, New Mexico.
+In 1940, Foote joined the Mississippi National Guard and was commissioned as captain of artillery.
+His battalion was deployed to Northern Ireland in 1943.
+The following year, Foote was charged with falsifying a government document relating to the check-in of a vehicle he borrowed to visit his girlfriend in Belfast.
+He was court-martialed and dismissed from the service.

-Foote came back to the United States and took a job with the Associated Press in New York City.
-In January 1945, he enlisted in the United States Marine Corps but was discharged as a private in November 1945, never having seen combat.
+Foote got a job with the Associated Press in New York City.
+In January 1945, he enlisted in the United States Marine Corps but was discharged as a private in November 1945 without seeing combat.

-Foote returned to Greenville and took a job with a local radio station, but he spent most of his time writing.
-He sent a section from his first novel to The Saturday Evening Post.
-"Flood Burial" was published in 1946, and when Foote received a $750 check from the Post as payment, he quit his job to write full-time.
+Foote returned to Greenville and took a job with a local radio station.
+He spent most of his time writing and submitted part of his first novel to The Saturday Evening Post.
+When the Post published "Flood Burial" in 1946, Foote earned $750 and quit his job to write full-time.